 The Regulatory Flexibility Act of 1980 (RFA), 5 U.S.C.
 601-612, as amended, requires federal agencies to consider the potential impact of regulations on small entities during rulemaking.
-The term

-"small entities" comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
+The term "small entities" comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.

 This rule may affect owners and operators of waterfront facilities, commercial vessels, and pleasure craft engaged in recreational activities and sightseeing.
-This safety zone would not have a significant economic impact on a substantial number of small entities for the following reasons.
-This safety zone would be activated, and thus subject to enforcement, for a limited duration.
-When the safety zone is activated, vessel traffic could pass safely around the safety zone.
-The maritime public will be advised in advance of this safety zone via Broadcast Notice to Mariners
+The safety zones will not have a significant economic impact on a substantial number of small entities for the following reasons.
+The safety zones will be activated, and thus subject to enforcement, for a limited duration.
+When the safety zones are activated, vessel traffic could pass safely around the safety zones.
+The maritime public will be advised in advance of the safety zones via Broadcast Notice to Mariners.